mlochbaum/BQN/doc/select.md

         0 ⊏ ""

 The monadic case First Cell (`⊏𝕩`) is identical to `0⊏𝕩`.
-It has the same restrictions: `𝕩` must have rank 1 or more, and length 1 or more (this differs from First (`⊑`), which removes the length requirement to return a fill element).
+It has the same restrictions: `𝕩` must have rank 1 or more, and length 1 or more.

         ⊏ "abc"